 Nate is a licensed Structural Engineer in Illinois, Utah, Nevada, Oregon, and Alaska and a licensed Professional Engineer in Maryland, District of Columbia, Virginia, Pennsylvania, North Dakota, Washington State, Iowa, and Vermont.
 He has been practicing as a structural engineer in the Washington, DC area since 2004.
 Nate is a graduate of The Pennsylvania State University with a Master of Architectural Engineering (Structural Option) and a Bachelor of Architectural Engineering (Structural Option) and joined Holbert Apple Associates as a Design Engineer.
 Nate has been a principal with Holbert Apple since 2013.

-Nate is also active in the American Society of Civil Engineers, American Institute of Steel Construction, and U.S. Green Building Council National Capital Region.
-He is currently serving on the SEA-MW SEER Committee (Structural Engineers Association of Metropolitan Washington D.C.
-Structural Engineering Emergency Response) and is a past Board Member of the Structural Engineers Association of Metropolitan Washington D.C. – Young Members Group.
+Nate is also active in the American Society of Civil Engineers, the American Institute of Steel Construction, the American Concrete Institute, and the U.S. Green Building Council National Capital Region.
+He is currently a Board Member of the Structural Engineers Association of Metropolitan Washington D.C. and serving on the SEA-MW SEER Committee (Structural Engineers Association of Metropolitan Washington D.C.
+Structural Engineering Emergency Response).